wangyoucao577/hello-sdk-sample/README.md

 ```

 ## Automation
-Once your code is ready, run `git push` that will result to [automatically build and publish](https://github.com/wangyoucao577/hello-sdk-sample/actions) processes.
+- Once your code is ready, run `git push` that will result to [automatically build and publish](https://github.com/wangyoucao577/hello-sdk-sample/actions) processes.
+- The generated binaries's version is calculated by [GitVersion](https://gitversion.net/) according [GitVersion.yml](GitVersion.yml) rules.
-Binaries(`include`/`lib`) will be published to [wangyoucao577.jfrog.io](https://wangyoucao577.jfrog.io/) after building.
+- Binaries(`include`/`lib`) will be published to [wangyoucao577.jfrog.io](https://wangyoucao577.jfrog.io/) after building.
-In addition, [Draft a new release](https://github.com/wangyoucao577/hello-sdk-sample/releases/new) will result to code build and stable binaries publishing too.
+- In addition, [Draft a new release](https://github.com/wangyoucao577/hello-sdk-sample/releases/new) will result to code build and stable binaries publishing too.